OUR TRAVEL GEAR

 The CabinZero bag has a tracking tag built in so you can trace it if stolen or forgotten about.

-I always carry an extra charged battery for my camera, additional SD cards (I don’t override cards, storing them in case I lose versions on the computer/hard drive) and a SD card holder (they get lost if not).
+I always carry an extra charged battery for my camera, additional SD cards (I don’t override cards, storing them in case I lose versions on the computer/hard drive).

 I have invested in camera bags in the past but they tend to be bulky so now go for a make-up bag to store it in (professionals will be rolling their eyes).